Medical expert of the article

 Recommended schemes

-Azithromycin 1 g orally, once,
+Azithromycin 1 g orally, single dose,

-Or doxycycline 100 mg orally 2 times a day for 7 days.
+Or Doxycycline 100 mg orally 2 times a day for 7 days.

 Alternative schemes